textcreationpartnership/A01749/README.md

 ##Content Summary##

 #####Front#####

-A discourse of a discouerie for a new passage to Cataia.
-VVritten by Sir Humfrey Gilbert, KnightGilb
+1. GEORGE GASCOIGNE Esquire to the Reader.

+1. A PROPHETICAL SOnet of the same George Gascoine, vpon the commendable trauaile which Sir Humfrey Gilbert hath disclosed in this worke.

+1. ¶A LETTER OF SIR Humfrey Gilbert, Knight, sent to his Brother, Sir IOHN GILBERT, of Compton, in the Countie of Deuon Knight, concerning the discourse of this Discouerie.

+1. The Table of the matters conteyned in euerie Chapter of this Booke.

 #####Body#####
+A GENERAL MAP, MADE ONELYE FOR THE PARTICVLER DECLARATION OF THIS DISCOVERY.
+1. To proue a passage by authoritie to be on the Northside of AMERICA, to goe to CATAIA, China, and the East India. &c.

-1. To proue by reason, a passage to be on the Northside of AMERICA: to goe to CATAIA, &c, Cap.
+    _ To proue by reason, a passage to be on the Northside of AMERICA: to goe to CATAIA, &c, Cap.
 2.

-1. To proue by experience of sundrie mens trauels, the opening of some part of this Northvvest passage: wherby good hope remaineth of the rest.
+    _ To proue by experience of sundrie mens trauels, the opening of some part of this Northvvest passage: wherby good hope remaineth of the rest.

 Cap.
 3.

-1. To proue by circumstance, that the Northvvest passage, hath beene sayled thorough out.
+    _ To proue by circumstance, that the Northvvest passage, hath beene sayled thorough out.
 Cap.
 4.

-1. To prooue that these Indians aforenamed, came not by the Southeast, Southvvest, nor from any other part of Afrik, or America.
+    _ To prooue that these Indians aforenamed, came not by the Southeast, Southvvest, nor from any other part of Afrik, or America.
 Cap.
 5.

-1. ¶To prooue that those Indians came not by the Northeast, & that ther is no thorow Nauigable passage that way.
+    _ ¶To prooue that those Indians came not by the Northeast, & that ther is no thorow Nauigable passage that way.
 Cap.
 6.

-1. To prooue that the Indians aforenamed, came onely by the Northvvest, which induceth a certeintie of our passage by experience.
+    _ To prooue that the Indians aforenamed, came onely by the Northvvest, which induceth a certeintie of our passage by experience.
 Cap.
 7.

-1. Certaine reasons, alledged for the prouing of a passage by the Northeast, before the Queenes Maiestie, and certaine Lordes of the Counsell, with my seuerall answeres, then vsed to the same.
+    _ Certaine reasons, alledged for the prouing of a passage by the Northeast, before the Queenes Maiestie, and certaine Lordes of the Counsell, with my seuerall answeres, then vsed to the same.
 Cap.
 8.

-1. ¶ How that the passage by the Northvvest, is more commodious for our traffik, then the other by the East: if there were any such.
+    _ ¶ How that the passage by the Northvvest, is more commodious for our traffik, then the other by the East: if there were any such.
 Cap.
 9.

-1. ¶ VVhat commodities woulde ensue, this passage once discouered.
+    _ ¶ VVhat commodities woulde ensue, this passage once discouered.
 Cap.
 10.

 #####Back#####

-A discourse of a discouerie for a new passage to Cataia.
-VVritten by Sir Humfrey Gilbert, KnightGilb **Types of content**
+1. Faultes escaped in the printing.

+**Types of content**

   * There are 16 **verse** lines!